ankushmohite/K8s_notes/HPA.md

 ## What is Metrics Server?

-Metrics Server is a Kubernetes component that collects CPU and Memory usage metrics from all nodes and pods in the cluster.
+Metrics Server is use to collect CPU and Memory  metrics from all nodes and pods in the cluster.

 HPA uses these metrics to automatically scale applications based on resource consumption.